-Is there a limit on the number of pre-proposals and full applications a person can be listed as an investigator?
+What is the limit on the number of pre-proposals and full applications an individual may be associated with?

 Applicants are strongly encouraged to submit their full applications electronically through www.grants.gov.
 If the use of Grants.gov is not feasible, an applicant is concerned about possible problems associated with the Grants.gov system, or Grants.gov is unable to accept a full application electronically in a timely fashion, an applicant may submit a paper copy of their application to:

 National Oceanic and Atmospheric Administration

 1305 East West Hwy